 In the competitive world of diesel technology, getting specialized training can help you stand out from the crowd.
-Additionally, earning manufacturer-specific diesel certifications is a powerful way to showcase your skills, proving to employers that you have the brand-specific knowledge needed to work on their engines.1
+Additionally, earning manufacturer-specific diesel certifications is a powerful way to showcase your skills, proving to employers that you have the brand-specific knowledge needed to work on their engines.

 What Are Manufacturer-Specific Certifications?

 Earning manufacturer-specific certifications shows that a diesel technician is trained and skilled to work on specific brands of vehicles.
-The training needed to achieve these certifications provides in-depth knowledge of a specific brand’s diesel engines, diagnostics and repair procedures, helping set certified technicians apart from general diesel mechanics.
+The training needed to achieve these certifications provides in-depth knowledge of a specific brand’s diesel engines, diagnostics and repair procedures, helping set certified technicians apart from general diesel technicians.

 Why Manufacturer-Specific Certifications Matter